 - Preheat oven to 350 degrees.

-- In a medium sized bowl, add melted butter, granulated sugar and brown sugar and mix with your hand mixer on medium speed.
+- In a medium sized bowl, add melted butter, oil, granulated sugar and brown sugar and mix with your hand mixer on medium speed.

 - Add eggs one at a time, mixing after each addition to incorporate.
 Mix well! (see notes below)

-- Mix in oil and vanilla extract.
+- Mix in the vanilla extract.

 - Combine flour, cocoa powder, baking soda if using and salt in a bowl.
 Reduce speed of mixer.